PaulaRoxana/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story.md

 ---

 As a user
-I want/need a service that has a counter
+I want/need
-So that I can keep track of how many times something was done
+So that I can

+Assumptions and details:
+-
+-

+Acceptance criteria:
+Given
+When
+Then